 Strategic litigation has emerged as a powerful tool for pushing industries toward environmental accountability.
 When regulatory frameworks fall short, legal action can fill the gap by compelling companies to internalize the environmental costs of their operations.
 For online gambling companies operating in Canada, this means potential legal challenges around energy consumption disclosure, carbon footprint reporting, and adherence to climate commitments.

 Courts across Canada have increasingly recognized environmental rights, creating precedents that could apply to the digital gambling sector.
 The landmark case of Mathur v.
-Ontario demonstrated how litigation can challenge government inaction on climate change.
+Ontario demonstrated how environmental litigation can challenge government inaction on climate change.
 Similar principles could be applied to demand transparency from gambling operators about their data center emissions and energy sources.

 Legal advocacy can also leverage existing consumer protection laws.
 If gambling platforms market themselves as environmentally responsible without substantiating these claims, they may face greenwashing allegations under Competition Act provisions.
 This approach has proven effective in other sectors, pushing companies to either back up sustainability claims with evidence or face legal consequences.